Does travel insurance cover trip cancellation?

 Being a member of the armed forces and being ordered to return to duty

-If you're thinking of cancelling your holiday it's important to check that your specific reason for cancellation is covered under your policy's terms and to contact your insurance provider if you're unsure.
+If you're thinking of cancelling your holiday it's important to check what your policy covers, and contact your insurance provider if you're unsure.

 Airline cancellations, which are usually managed by the airline itself